 “It’s really the big thing folks forget about,” said Jim Hughes, senior manager of education and training at Service Experts.
 “The more full the filter is, the less air is able to be filtered through it and actually warm the home.
-A dirty filter makes your heating system work harder.”
+A dirty filter makes your HVAC system work harder.”

 - Schedule Annual HVAC Service

 It’s normal to have a tech come by your house in the spring for AC service.
 That way, your air conditioner is prepared for the warm weather.

 But don’t neglect to schedule an appointment for furnace service before it snows too.